conjurer-23/pig-game-repo/README.md

 # pig-game-repo

-This is a just a normal game with some interactivity.
+This is a game with some interactivity and this game is made using vanilla JavaScript.
 These are some changes

 ## Subheader